Late-night hosts Jimmy Fallon and Seth Meyers test positive for COVID-19

 The bad news is, I tested positive for COVID (thanks, 2022!) the good news is, I feel fine (thanks vaccines and booster!)
 We are canceling the rest of the shows this week, so tune in next Monday to see what cool location we will try and pass off as a studio!!!— Seth Meyers (@sethmeyers) January 4, 2022

-News of Meyers' positive case of COVID comes a day after Tonight Show host Jimmy Fallon announced he had tested positive for the virus right before Christmas.
+News of Meyers' positive case comes a day after Tonight Show host Jimmy Fallon announced he had tested positive for the coronavirus right before Christmas.

-In his latest Instagram post, Fallon, who appears to have recovered, says he had received a COVID-19 vaccine and booster shot —experiencing only mild symptoms.
+In his latest Instagram post, Fallon, who appears to have recovered, says he had received a COVID-19 vaccine and booster shot — and experienced only mild symptoms.

 "Thank you to the doctors and nurses who work so hard around the clock to get everyone vaxxed," Fallon wrote.
 "Thank you to NBC for taking the testing protocols so seriously and doing a great job - and also thanks for putting me in the 'What 'chu talkin' about Willis?' isolation room when they told me the news."

-Other celebrities who've recently tested positive for COVID-19 include Whoopi Goldberg, Hugh Jackman, Debra Messing and LL Cool J.
+Other celebrities who've recently tested positive for the coronavirus include Whoopi Goldberg, Hugh Jackman, Debra Messing and LL Cool J.

 The U.S. reported a record 1,082,549 new COVID-19 cases on Monday, according to data from Johns Hopkins University that probably includes numbers from the holiday weekend.
-The 7-day daily average for infections is currently at 480,273 per day.
+The seven-day daily average for infections is currently 480,273.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.